| HOME CATHAR

 of the canonical gospels on account of differences in order of

+the sayings.
 In his book, Stephen J. Patterson compares the wording of each

 saying in Thomas to its synoptic counterpart with the conclusion